Best GPS Trackers for Dogs (Updated February 2026)

 While many dog owners would pay whatever reasonable price to keep their precious pet safe, price does play a large factor in deciding which tracker to use.
 Especially now, when there are several great ones on the market!
 Here are the five trackers listed from most to least expensive based on the cost of the tracker and annual fee.

 When purchasing, you need to consider the ongoing cost of the subscription.
-If you look at Fi, the initial cost of $192 is comparable to the other trackers; however this is an ongoing subscription.
-In five years, that adds up to nearly $1,000, while you’ll have paid about half that if you have the Whistle, Tractive or FitBark.
+If you look at Fi, the initial cost of $209 is comparable to the other trackers; however their ongoing subscription price is $189/year.
+In five years, that adds up to nearly $1,000, while you’ll have paid much less if you have the Tractive or FitBark.

 App